The VOXEL-MAN 3D Navigators are a family of interactive atlases of human anatomy and radiology. The following 3D Navigators were published:

 For a long time, interactive visualization of medical 3D models was only possible on high-end workstations.
 This applied in particular to high-resolution voxel models, such as those derived from the Visible Human.
 To enable a broader application, a different approach was needed.

 For this purpose, a new paradigm based on pre-calculated interactive scenes of the model was developed.
 As the base technology, the Apple QuickTime VR file format was chosen.
-In contrast to a linear film, a two-dimensional matrix of images is available, so that the scene can be created and explored with two degrees of freedom.
+In contrast to a linear film, a two-dimensional image matrix is available, so that the scene can be created and explored with two degrees of freedom.

 As a decisive innovation, all images of the scene are extended by an invisible layer of object labels, which provide a pixel-wise link to an anatomical knowledge base.
 The displayed objects can thus be queried by simply clicking them in the image.
 Likewise, anatomical structures can be annotated, painted, or searched.